freezed-or-frozen/pymb1a/README.md

 print("   + activity data steps recorded : ", mb1a.fetch_activity_data("dump_activity_data.csv") )
 ```

-Record about 300 sensor data samples in a CSV file (a little bit more actually)
+Read and record about 300 sensor data samples in a CSV file (a little bit more actually)
 ```python
 mb1a.record_sensor_data("dump_sensor_data.csv", 300)
 ```